Family Dysfunction At Its Finest

 Sometimes You Can’t Come Home

 I miss my daughter very much, but the truth is that we are all happier now.
 For her, she is “living life one step at a time” and trying to figure out things for herself.
 She will not submit to any living situation that comes along with a host of rules and restrictions because 18 is like a magic number that permits one to do whatever.

 There is peace, calm, and joy in my life again!
 Dark clouds have lifted for the rest of our family.
 My husband and other children are getting lots of attention from me after years of neglect.
 Our home is cleaner, quieter, and happier than it has been in years.
 In honesty, when she first left, I was obsessed with tracking her, monitoring her, finding out what my oldest was up to (partially out of curiosity, partially out of concern).
 Now, week by week, I feel a mental separation following the physical separation.
 And with each passing week my recovery progresses.
-I say recovery because the toll living with her took on me was in some form of PTSD.
+I say recovery because the toll living with her took on me could be compared to a form of PTSD.
 Once she was gone, I thought everyone was lying to me all the time!
-It has taken months to get to the point where I can see how clearly warped my thinking had become.
-Time has granted me perspective, and with perspective comes healing.
+It took months to get to the point where I could see how clearly warped my thinking had become.
+Time granted me perspective, and with perspective came healing.